noevila/prosopygnosia/README.md

 ## The Project

-This project consists on implementing live facial recognition and emotion identification with Python 3
+This project consists of implementing live facial recognition and emotion identification with Python 3

 ## Tools, libraries and important APIS that are used on this program